TJRoh01/libes/README_CRATES_IO.md

 a desired output, other than what the sender intended.
 A MAC can be used separately from the encrypted data to verify that such manipulation did not take place.

-More recently adopted encryption algorithms like AES-GCM and ChaCha20-Poly1305 are AEAD (**A**uthenticated **E**ncryption with **A**dditional **D**ata) algorithms which in addition to a ciphertext, also produce an Authentication Tag which serves the same purpose that a MAC does in this case, but is integrated in the encryption algorithm itself.
+More recently adopted encryption algorithms like AES256-GCM and ChaCha20-Poly1305 are AEAD (**A**uthenticated **E**ncryption with **A**dditional **D**ata) algorithms which in addition to a ciphertext, also produce an Authentication Tag which serves the same purpose that a MAC does in this case, but is integrated in the encryption algorithm itself.